Date and time notation in Europe: Time

 There are two variants of the 12-hour clock used in spoken German regarding quarterly fractions of the current hour.
 One always relates to the next full hour, in other words, it names the fraction of the currently passing hour.
-For example, "dreiviertel drei" (three-quarter three, see table below) stands for "three quarters of the third hour have passed".
+For example, "dreiviertel drei" (three-quarter three, see table below) stands for "three quarters of the third hour have passed" or 14:45.

 The other variant is relative; this one is also used for multiples of five minutes.

 The relative phrases are exclusive to the 12-hour clock, just as the "(hour) Uhr (minutes)" format is exclusive to the 24-hour clock.
-For hours greater than 12 and non-zero minutes, “Uhr” is sometimes omitted, especially for the half hours between 13:30 and 19:30.
+For hours greater than 12 and non-zero minutes, "Uhr" is sometimes omitted, especially for the half hours between 13:30 and 19:30.

 The controversy between the "absolute" and "relative" ways of giving the time is largely one of regional dialect differences: the "relative" variant (as in "viertel/Viertel vor/auf drei") is the much more common one as it is used in a wide diagonal strip from Hamburg to Switzerland, leaving some of the German south-west and most of eastern Germany as well as the eastern half of Austria with the "absolute" variant (as in "dreiviertel drei" or "drei Viertel drei").
 For half-hours, the absolute form as in "halb zwei" is used everywhere.
 The term controversy may be appropriate insofar as "relativists" often complain about not being able to decode the "absolute" way of telling the time, resulting in missed appointments etc. The same way of giving the time is used also in Hungary and Slovenia (of course using the local language) perhaps as the remnant of the old Austro-Hungarian times.